nigelfiler/Qumu/README.md

 - Streamlines the upload process for batches of media files.
 - Drag and drop video files onto the UI to start the process.
 - Works with Presentation Types that have custom metadata fields, including mandatory fields.
-- Provides CSV report download of the uploaded videos.
+- Provides a downloadable CSV report of the uploaded videos.

 **Important Notes:**
 Do not use Presentation Types that have **Creators Choice from All** in the workflow where there is no default defined.
 These will publish to **Draft** status and require manual processing to complete.